valhalla/valhalla-docs/index.md

 Mapzen Map Matching matches coordinates to known roads so you can turn a path into a route with narrative instructions and get the attribute values from that matched line.

-Use [Mobility Explorer](https://mapzen.com/mobility/explorer/) to query and visualize transit data from Transitland, a community-edited, open transit data aggregation project that Mapzen sponsors, and to analyze access using Mapzen Mobility services.
+Use [Mobility Explorer](https://mapzen.com/mobility/explorer/) to query and visualize transit data from Transitland and analyze access using Mapzen Mobility services.